-RELP 511, 512, 513 Fieldwork in Educational Ministry I, II, III (1, 1, 1)
+RELP 514 Fieldwork in Educational Ministry (1)

 Practice in teaching in an educational setting, interaction with students in a learning setting either in a school or a church.
+May be repeated for additional credit to a maximum of 3 units.
 Prerequisite: RELP 468.